bvalot/pyMLST/README.md

 Similarly to MLST, each unique sequence corresponds to an specific allele and the combination of allele determines the sequence type (ST) of the strain.

-MultiLoPyS have been developped to performed this task.
+pyMLST have been developped to performed this task.
 In comparaison to other tools, it used an local sqlite database to store allele sequences and mlst profiles.
-This permits to iterativly enlarge the collection of strains to compare.
+This permits to iteratively enlarge the collection of strains to compare.
 The entry is a draft genome produced by assembler, but also other genome store in sequence database.

 ## Installation

-MultiLoPyS need an additionnal python library to run:
+pyMLST need an additionnal python library to run:
 - Biopython (>=1.68)
 ```
 sudo apt install python-biopython
 ```

-MultiLoPyS used 2 external tools to run alignment :
+pyMLST used 2 external tools to run alignment :
 - Mafft (>=7.307)
 ```
 sudo apt install mafft